KuskIV/ml_exam_notes/notes/03 - SVM.md

 __Hyperplane__: The dividing line in placed to separate the data __Support Vector__: Samples on the edge of the boundary and are the most difficult to classify.
-**Margin**: The distance seperating the closest pair of data point belonging to opposit classes
+**Margin**: The distance separating the closest pair of data point belonging to opposite classes **Feature space**: the space in which the data is represented after the transformation of the data

 ## Data Transformations